H1d3r/TymSpecial/README.md

 ### Requirements
 ---
-This script works on Linux systems only with the following installed:
+This script was tested on Kali Linux with the following installed:

 - Python3